DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Experiments on well-defined queries

-As detailed in Table~\ref{tab:kramabench}, \sname~demonstrates a substantial performance advantage in this challenging setting.
-Using Gemini-2.5-Pro, \sname~achieves an accuracy of 44.69\%, significantly outperforming the 39.79\% score of the state-of-the-art DA-Agent.
+As shown in Table~\ref{tab:kramabench_app}, \sname~demonstrates a substantial performance gain.
+Specifically, \sname~achieves an accuracy of 44.69\%, significantly outperforming the 39.79\% score of the state-of-the-art DA-Agent.
 Moreover, to isolate the impact of data retrieval, we also evaluated performance in an oracle setting, assuming all relevant data for a task is already provided.
 Under these ideal conditions, \sname's accuracy increases by 8 percentage points.
-In contrast, other agentic frameworks like ReAct show only a marginal performance gain in the same setting.
+In contrast, other agentic frameworks like ReAct show only a marginal performance gain.
 This large gap highlights that while our current retrieval method is effective, advanced data discovery is a promising direction for unlocking the full potential of \sname.

-\textbf{DA-Code.} To evaluate the generalization capabilities of \sname, we additionally benchmark its performance on the DA-Code dataset~\citep{huang2024code}, which encompasses a diverse array of data science tasks.
-Specifically, DA-Code is structured into three main categories: data wrangling, machine learning (ML), and exploratory data analysis (EDA), with the EDA category further subdivided into data manipulation, data insights, visualization, and statistical analysis.
+\textbf{DA-Code.} To evaluate the generalization capabilities of \sname, we leverage the DA-Code dataset~\citep{huang2024code}, which encompasses a diverse array of data science tasks.
+Specifically, DA-Code is structured into three main categories: data wrangling (DW), machine learning (ML), and exploratory data analysis (EDA).
 Here, we found that the Data-Interpreter~\citep{hong2024data} struggles to generate answers with the right format required by DA-Code tasks (\eg, saving in csv format), therefore excluded it from the baseline.

-As shown in Table~\ref{tab:dacode}, \sname~outperforms the strongest baseline, \ie, DA-Agent, demonstrating its robust applicability across various data science domains.
+As shown in Table~\ref{tab:dacode_app}, \sname~outperforms the strongest baseline, demonstrating its robust applicability across various data science domains.
 The superiority of our framework is particularly highlighted on more complex problems.
-Specifically, on the hard-difficulty tasks, \sname~achieves 37.1\% accuracy, representing a significant improvement over the 32.0\% accuracy of the DA-Agent baseline, even when both frameworks utilize the same Gemini-2.5-Pro.
-This showcases the effectiveness of our approach, especially for challenging, real-world data science scenarios.
-We provide qualitative results for each task type in Appendix~\ref{app:qual_tasks}.
+We provide qualitative results on each task categories in Appendix~\ref{app:qual_tasks}.